 - Voluntary Training Courses from regional training centers (SEARCCT, JCLEC, ILEA, etc.) to provide capacity building in the Priority Area.
 The proposers of the project, Co-Sponsors, or Lead Countries should consider contributing funds to the training courses.
-While all ARF participants would be invited to send technical experts to such a course (self-funded), in coordination with the center, sponsors of the training course may plan to fund some participants from interested countries. - Capacity-Building Workshops that share information on experiences and bring in government, private sector, and other relevant experts to brief, train, and/or develop best practices. - ARF Pilot Projects that utilize funding given to the ARF Fund for a submitted technical assistance or capacity-building project(s) in one or more ARF countries.
-The ARF Pilot Project should be within the scope of ARF's Priority Areas and could be implemented by qualified government agencies in cooperation with private sector agencies. - Multilateral Tabletop or Field Exercises that would test the implementation of international agreements, regional arrangements, or modes of communication, voluntary intelligence sharing and coordination among interested ARF and subregional participants.
+While all ARF participants would be invited to send technical experts to such a course (self-funded), in coordination with the center, sponsors of the training course may plan to fund some participants from interested countries. - Symposiums or Experts' Dialogue that appraise ARF participants the latest trends and modus operandi of terrorist organizations, and the best practices of government agencies in addressing them. - Capacity-Building Workshops including field visits that share information on experiences and bring in government, private sector, and other relevant experts and provide first-hand information to brief, train, and/or develop best practices. - ARF Pilot Projects that utilize funding given to the ARF Fund for a submitted technical assistance or capacity-building project(s) in one or more ARF countries.
+The ARF Pilot Project should be within the scope of ARF's Priority Areas and could be implemented by qualified government agencies in cooperation with private sector agencies. - Multilateral Tabletop or Field Exercises that would test the implementation of international agreements, regional arrangements, or modes of communication, voluntary intelligence sharing and coordination among interested ARF and sub-regional participants.